doodlepacific/NextCloud-on-AWS/README.md

 # NextCloud-on-AWS
-A Reossitory for Install NextCloud on AWS using bitnami Stacksmith
+A Repository for Install NextCloud on AWS using Bitnami Stacksmith